 The augmented reality system on mobile device shall meet the following requirements:

-a) render dynamic/static virtual object in a real picture in real time;
+a) render dynamic/static virtual object in real time;

-b) closely fit the virtual object and the real background;
+b) fusion of virtual of objects and the physical world with matching camera parameters;

-c） correctly respond to the illumination changes in the real world;
+c） correctly respond to the illumination changes in the real world.

-d) support rendering of static model and dynamic model.

-Virtual occlusion
+Virtual and real occlusion

 The augmented reality system on mobile device shall realize the occlusion between virtual object and real environment, including the occlusion between virtual object and static background environment and that between virtual object and dynamic foreground.

-Asynchronous time distortion
+Asynchronous time warp

-For penetrating rendering device, before sending the rendered image to the display screen, the augmented reality system on mobile device shall predict the pose upon display, so as to deform the rendered image and correct the head movement.
+For optical see-through devices, before sending the rendered image to the display screen, the augmented reality system on mobile device shall be able to predict the pose at the future time when user sees virtual content, and warp the rendered image correspondently.

 6 Performance requirements